Wah Yan College, Hong Kong

 The school has an enrolment of approximately 800 students with 60 teachers and a few Irish Jesuit fathers.
 The supervisor of the school is Rev. Fr.
-Clement Tsui, S.J., who is an alumnus of the school and a Roman Catholic Jesuit priest.
+Clement Tsui, S.J., who is an alumnus of the school and a Roman Catholic Jesuit priest, and serves concurrently as Rector of Wan Yan College Chapel, located within the campus under the parish of St. Margaret's Church near Leighton Hill.
 The current principal of the school is Dr. Davis Chan, the second alumnus of St. Joseph's College, Hong Kong to become the principal of the college after the founder Mr. Peter Tsui Yan Sau.